Documentation / Shared Topics

 Workflow:

-SAM: [Reads backend/app.py from shared workspace]
+SAM: [Reads itinerary.md from shared workspace]

 Example 2: Research & Writing